Mesoscopic Modeling of Structure-Transport Relationships in Dense CNT Films Containing Amorphous Carbon: Results of Calculations

-In contrast, high-density structures exhibit significantly fewer voids, especially in the four-layer configurations and for the (32,0) chirality.
-This trend is not surprising.
-On the one hand, (32,0) films at 0.6~g$\cdot$cm$^{-3}$ are already close to their close-packed density, whereas the corresponding value for (16,0) films is approximately 1.5 times higher, leaving more space for void formation.
-On the other hand, since the position of the voids within each layer is random, the voids do not align when the layers are stacked together.
-We note that without lateral confinement along the $z$-direction several of these high-density films would expand and adopt a lower-density structure.
-If stability were judged on the basis of the ability of the films to maintain their morphology in vacuum, some high-density films would likely be considered unstable.
-However, in the capacitor geometry considered here, the lateral confinement is intrinsic, and the film density remains constant throughout.
+We note that without confinement in the $z$-direction, several of these high-density films would expand and adopt a lower-density structure.
+If film stability were judged on the basis of their ability to maintain their morphology in vacuum, some high-density films would likely be considered unstable.
+However, in the capacitor geometry considered here, the lateral confinement is intrinsic and the film density remains constant throughout.
 For these dense morphologies, layering systematically reduces electrical conductivity, whereas this trend is not observed for their low-density counterparts.
 The role of amorphous carbon appears to be more versatile, with its influence sensitively depending on the combined effects of chirality, mass fraction, and compression protocol.
-These observations highlight the complex interplay between structural parameters such as chirality, tube length, density, and amorphous carbon content that collectively dictate the final morphology and transport performance of the network.
+These observations highlight the complex interplay between structural parameters, such as chirality, tube length, density, and amorphous carbon content, which collectively dictate the final morphology and transport performance of the network.